Sacraments of the Catholic Church

-There are seven sacraments of the Catholic Church, which according to Catholic theology were instituted by Jesus and entrusted to the Church.
+There are seven sacraments of the Catholic Church, which according to Catholic theology were instituted by Jesus Christ and entrusted to the Church.
 Sacraments are visible rites seen as signs and efficacious channels of the grace of God to all those who receive them with the proper disposition.

-The sacraments are often classified into three categories: the sacraments of initiation (into the Church, the body of Christ), consisting of Baptism, Confirmation, and the Eucharist; the sacraments of healing, consisting of the Sacrament of Penance and the Anointing of the Sick; and the sacraments of service: Holy Orders and Matrimony.
+The sacraments are often classified into three categories: the sacraments of initiation (into the Catholic Church and the mystical body of Christ), consisting of baptism, confirmation, and the Eucharist; the sacraments of healing, consisting of penance and the anointing of the sick; and the sacraments of service: holy orders and matrimony.
+Furthermore, baptism and penance were also known as the "sacraments of the dead" (in the meaning that the souls of the sinners which are regarded dead before God may obtain life through these sacraments), whereas the other five are collectively the "sacraments of the living".

 Enumeration

 History

 The number of the sacraments in the early church was variable and undefined; Peter Damian for example had listed eleven, including the ordination of kings.
-Hugh of Saint Victor enumerated nearly thirty, although he put Baptism and Holy Communion first with special relevance.
+Hugh of Saint Victor enumerated nearly thirty, although he put baptism and Holy Communion first with special relevance.
 The current seven sacraments were set out in the Sentences by Peter Lombard, and these seven were confirmed by the Fourth Council of the Lateran in 1215.

 Current

 The Catechism of the Catholic Church lists the sacraments as follows: "The whole liturgical life of the Church revolves around the Eucharistic sacrifice and the sacraments.
-There are seven sacraments in the Church: Baptism, Confirmation or Chrismation, Eucharist, Penance, Anointing of the Sick, Holy Orders, and Matrimony."
+There are seven sacraments in the Church: baptism, confirmation or Chrismation, Eucharist, penance, anointing of the sick, holy orders, and matrimony."

 The list of seven sacraments already given by the Council of Florence (1439) was reaffirmed by the Council of Trent (1545–1563), which stated: